abbottk/WebPage/blurbs/links.md

 title: Links
 ---

-I have accounts through the following (though I don't always update them as necessary):
+I have accounts through the following (may not have complete up-to-date information):

 * [GitHub][GitHub]
 * [Google+][Google+]